 Government Relations Manager Ana Kennedy recently completed an effort that compiled all our water policy into one document for easy review and discussion.
 The intent is to allow our county Farm Bureau leaders a way to compare current water policy and see what’s missing, needs to be updated and/or added.

 Arizona Farm Bureau President Kevin Rogers considers our water and labor issues the top priorities for farmers and ranchers to address.
 “We have two issues that this organization hinges on for the future,” Rogers explains.
 “Labor - we’ve worked really hard on visa reform - and water.
 Without water, nothing grows; none of it works.
 To

 Referring to the historical legacy of agriculture’s role in our water development and infrastructure, Rogers adds, “Its key to the future of the state and Arizona is what it is today because of our past and the things our state’s farmers have done to keep the water here and available and on our land.”

 Most Arizona historians note that if our earlier generation of farmers and ranchers had not put in the infrastructure for our current system including putting up their land as collateral to build Roosevelt Dam, for example, in order to bring a more managed water system to this desert state.

-Wrote Sigg in his editorial, “In one of his letters, George Washington said the problem with republics is they don't respond when they see a problem, but respond when they feel a problem.
+Wrote Sigg in his editorial, “In one of his letters, George Washington said the problem with republics is they don't respond when they see a

 “We have areas where crop plantings are down by a third this year because they don't have reliable availability.
 We are facing shortages on the Colorado River which ultimately will impact all users of this water source.”